 Richardson & Patel LLP has given us an opinion relating to the due issuance of the common stock being registered.
 The law firm of Richardson & Patel, LLP ("R & P") owns 60,714 shares of our common stock.
 Nimish Patel, a principal of R & P, holds 412,411 shares of our common stock, 45,595 shares underlying certain convertible notes, and 45,595 shares underlying certain warrants.
 Erick Richardson, another principal of R & P, holds 399,543 shares of our common stock, 45,595 shares underlying certain warrants.
 RP Capital, a limited liability company owned by Mr. Richardson and Mr. Patel, holds 183,991 shares of our common stock and warrants to purchase 142,857 shares of our common stock.
 Other R & P employees and principals beneficially own 320,858 shares of our common stock and warrants to purchase 28,571 shares of our common stock.
-The aggregate number of BioDrain securities held by Richardson & Patel LLP and its affiliates includes 1,336,383 shares of common stock, 91,190 shares of common stock underlying convertible notes, and 353,808 shares of common stock subject to exercise of warrants.
-This describes all Company securities held by Richardson & Patel LLP and its affiliates.
-All of these shares are being registered pursuant to this registration statement.
+The aggregate number of BioDrain securities held by Richardson & Patel LLP and its affiliates includes 1,336,383 shares of common stock, 91,190 shares of common stock subject to exercise of warrants.
+This describes all Company securities held by Richardson & Patel LLP and its registration statement.